Julian-Heng/pl-assignment-2019/5/reflection.md

 ## Reflection
 ### BASH

-Bash is very orthogonal.
-String addition can be done using `printf -v var_name`, or using `var_name="${str1} Another string ${str2}"`.
-No integer data types, all numbers are represented as strings, and Bash can only handle integer arithmetics using `$(())` in addition to float or integer arithmetics using external tools using `bc` or `dc`.
-Bash natively supports regex (`[[ "${str}" =~ ${regex} ]]`) as well as using standard UNIX programs like `grep` and `awk` to do regex.
-Thus this can reduce Bash's simplicity and thus makes shell script harder to read and maintain.
-However, making it a very much orthogonal language considering that any program that takes in input and outputs to stdout can extend Bash.
+Bash is not very orthogonal.
+String addition and concatanation can be done using `printf -v var_name "format string" "${variables}"`, or using `var_name="${str1} Another string ${str2}"`.
+There are no integer data in bash as they're all represented as strings, and Bash can only handle integer arithmetics using `$(())` in addition to float or integer arithmetics using external tools using `bc` or `dc`.
+Bash natively supports regex (`[[ "${str}" =~ ${regex} ]]`) as well as using standard UNIX programs like `grep` and `awk` to perform regex operations.
+Thus, this can reduce Bash's overall simplicity and decreases orthogonality, making shell script harder to read and maintain, given the multitudes of ways to perform a task.

 All variables declared in a function scope within Bash is global by default, unless `local` builtin is specified.
 By default, that would reduce readability if that same variable is used in a different function, making it difficult to trace the flow of the program.
 Hence structured programming is violated.
-However, Bash does not have a keyword for goto, thus structured programming is not violated in that sense.

-Bash's array passing ends up as one giant array in a function, which violates the preservation of information principal.
-This will hinder writability as you can't pass in 2 arrays at a time, unless you do a hack job of giving the sizes of the arrays as you pass them in.
+Bash's array passing ends up as one giant array within a function, which violates the preservation of information principal.
+This will hinder writability as you can't pass in 2 arrays at a time, unless you do a hack of a job giving the sizes of the arrays as you pass them in.

 Bash immediately exits when it detects an invalid syntax within the language, thus it does not violate the security principle, unlike Python.
 This helps the